 Behind the simple pot on the restaurant sign, lies equally simple homemade food.
 A starter woke up my stomach.
 It was a delicious infamous cheese platter with Naxos graviera, kefalotiri, and sour soft cheese!

 The cheese, together with potatoes and vegetables, appeared in Kleftiko too.
 This slow-roasted baby goat dish is a Hellenic classic.
 Paired with Sauvignon Blanc and wrapped like a present, it was truly rewarding!
 Supposedly it was named after Klepths, the Greek bandits who would steal lambs and cook them in the underground pits to not draw attention.
 After trying this mouthwatering meal where meat was melting off of the bone, I could totally understand what made these guys become kleptomaniacs.

-My dinner at To Elliniko finished with an orange cake and ice-cream, and mom’s raki liqueur with pomegranate.
-In the outdoor setting of a garden centered around an old olive tree, and encircled by flowerpots, with approachable and friendly staff, it seemed like visiting old friends’ house for dinner.
+My dinner at To Elliniko finished with an orange cake and ice cream, and mom’s raki liqueur with pomegranate.
+In the outdoor setting of a garden centered around an old olive tree, and encircled by flowerpots, with approachable and friendly staff, it seemed like visiting an old friend’s house for dinner.
 The one you end up commenting on: “You guys should open your restaurant!”

 16. Sweeten up your day in Chalkio

 Once the capital of Naxos, Chalkio village (Halki) still rules the palates of its visitors.
 Come here for a treat or two!

 At Dolce Vita, the charming retro-styled café/patisserie, life is sweet indeed.
 Surround yourself with old gramophones, black-and-white photographs, and wooden chests.
 Order portokalopita or orange pie, and you will lick your vintage plate clean!